Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

        (e.g., CMAF track) in a media presentation over a different TCP connection.
-   21. The ingest source SHOULD use the chunked transfer encoding option for the HTTP POST command when the content length of the request is unknown at the start of transmission or to support the low-latency use cases.
+   21. The ingest source SHOULD use the chunked transfer encoding option for the HTTP requests when the content length of the request is unknown at the start of transmission or to support the low-latency use cases.

 ## Failure Behaviors ## {#interface-1-2-failure}